In This Article

 CEO, Access Business Technologies

-Justin Kirsch has led Microsoft 365 security and governance programs for financial institutions since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 credit unions, community banks, and mortgage companies secure their Copilot deployments and build AI governance frameworks that keep pace with the evolving threat landscape.
+Justin Kirsch has led Microsoft security and governance programs for financial institutions since 1999.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 credit unions, community banks, and mortgage companies secure their Microsoft 365 Copilot deployments under the M365 Guardian operating model and build AI governance frameworks that keep pace with the evolving threat landscape.